 In 2013, Chitre founded Women Advocates for Transforming Energy & Resources (WATER), a training program for aspiring young women leaders in climate change and new energy across law and policy, business and strategy, and science and technology.
 WATER launched its international outreach campaign at the 2016 Arctic Circle Summit in Reykjavic, Iceland, publishing its inaugural newsletter to influence global leaders at UNFCCC COP-22 in Marrakech, Morocco in November 2016.

-Chitre began her MBA at Dartmouth’s Tuck School of Business in September 2017 with a focus on building socially responsible business ventures and scaling disruptive technology solutions.
-She is currently attending the Columbia Business School Digital Business Leadership Program and working on a new startup, the Healing Arts Ashram of Brooklyn.
+Chitre began her MBA at Dartmouth’s Tuck School of Business in 2017 with a focus on building socially responsible business ventures and scaling disruptive technology solutions.
+She completed the Columbia Business School Digital Business Leadership Program (DBLP) in 2018 and in 2019 commenced the IE Business School Global Executive MBA program based in Madrid, Spain.
+She is currently practicing law in a variety of areas to help her Indian American and Brooklyn, NYC communities (immigration, intellectual property, music and entertainment, bankruptcy, divorce and custody, etc.), building the platform, “The Healing Arts Ashram of Brooklyn,” and developing an impact venture capital fund.

 Chitre has served as a volunteer coordinator and fundraiser for progressive candidates’ political campaigns, including those of US President Barack Obama and Reshma Saujani, speaking out against voter suppression.